bernaimerii/bernaimerii/README.md

 Alongside my studies, I work professionally as a SAP ABAP Developer.

-While my professional background is rooted in SAP development, my long-term objective is to expand into broader technology stacks.

 While my professional background is rooted in SAP development, my long-term objective is to broaden my expertise across additional technology stacks.
 On this GitHub, I document my learning projects and technical explorations across different technologies.